 Send these emails to: The shoppers that click on and view a specific category, brand, or department but never actually view specific, individual products.

-Display product recommendations containing: Products from category the shopper was browsing, taking into account the best sellers within that category.
+Display product recommendations containing: Products from the category the shopper was browsing, taking into account the best sellers within that category.

 Use trust signals including: General site rating and a support and/or general product-related testimonial.